SS Stanbrook: Lancer

 Fisher, Renwick registered Lancer at Manchester.
 Her UK official number was 124287 and her code letters were HPRT.
 By 1930 she was equipped for wireless telegraphy.
 By 1934 her call sign was MDBG, and this had superseded her code letters.

 Stanbrook

-In 1937 the Stanhope Steamship Company bought Lancer, renamed her Stanbrook, and registered her in London.
+In 1937 a London shipowner, Jack Billmeir, bought Lancer for hips Stanhope Steamship Company, renamed her Stanbrook, and registered her in London.
 During the course of 1937, ownership of Stanbrook briefly passed to the Greek ship-owner GM Mavroleon, who renamed her Polyfloisvios, and registered her in Piraeus.
 It then returned to the Stanhope SS Co, which reverted her name to Stanbrook.
 When she returned to the UK registry, her call sign was changed again, to MMST.

-Stanhope was managed by Jack Billmeir, who was expanding his fleet of tramp ships to trade with the Spanish Republic.
-This involved evading the Nationalist faction of the Spanish Navy, and risked Nationalist air attacks when in Republican ports.